[Tohoku Autumn Leaves Driving Map: Miyagi Edition] 3 Recommended Driving Courses and Local Cuisine!

 Nametsu Falls Source: Miyagi Digital Photo Library

-the seven post towns ( Kamitozawa, Shimotozawa, Watase, Seki, Nametsu, Togeda, and Yubara that lie before the border with Yamagata Prefecture , and as you drive around, you will see the remains of these post towns one after another along the road.
+The town's name originates from the seven post towns ( Kamitozawa, Shimotozawa, Watase, Seki, Nametsu, Togeta, and Yuhara ) located along the border with Yamagata Prefecture , and as you drive along the road, the remains of these post towns appear one after another.

 National Route 113 is known for its delicious soba restaurants, and is a driving route where you can enjoy the natural scenery of each season: snow in winter, cherry blossoms in spring, greenery in summer, and autumn leaves in autumn